Back Pain Myths vs. Facts

 - Myth: Nothing has helped me.
 It must be all in my head.

 Fact: This one is partially true.
 Yes, pain is something that your brain experiences, but back pain is very real.
-Just because you haven’t found the cause, that doesn’t mean there isn’t one.
+Just because you haven’t found the cause, that doesn’t mean there isn’t a way to feel better.

 - Myth: I’ve had pain for years.
 I’m going to need surgery.

 Fact: Most people respond very well to conservative treatment.
 Unfortunately, many people will go through surgery without even trying even common non-surgery options.
-There is much risk associated with surgery for most causes of back pain.
+There is a lot of risk associated with surgery for most causes of back pain.
 It should always be a last resort.

 - Myth: Because of my back pain, I shouldn’t lift heavy things.